volumio/docs/docs/00_User_Manual/001_First_steps_with_Volumio.md

 #### 7 - Album art Display

-* Display album art for the played track or radio if available
+* Display album art for the played track or radio if available.

 #### 8 - Volume control